GeorgLink/Business-Model-Canvas-MD-template/README.md

   <tr>
     <td colspan="3">
       <b><a href="Financial_Plan.md">Cost Structure</a></b>
 The initial cost of any business can be fairly high.
-Especially when you put it side-bt-side to the revenue that is made the first year.
+Especially when you put it side-by-side to the revenue that is made the first year.
 Here at Hybrid Commute we have come up with a strategic cost structure plan that lays out our start up cost, first year, second year, and third year.

 **Important Cost.** It is hard to narrow down the list of important cost when first starting a business.
 It all depends on what type of business you are starting.
 We have chosen to rent a space in downtown Omaha.
 Our first cost will be lease/furnishings/utilities.
 This will give us a space to create our website, obtain a license, supplies, and insurance.
 Marketing/Manufactering and Payroll services are also in our top priority list.
 These cost will give us a solid foundation to start our business.